okteto/blog-proposals/building-and-deploying-a-fastapi-app.md

 ## Deploying to Okteto

 In this section, you will be deploying the application to Okteto.

+### Why Deployment?

+Deploying your application enable you and other people access it through it's unique URL address.
+Your application is inaccessible by other people since it runs only on your machine's localhost.
+Also, deploying it on a cloud server like Okteto enables your application to run on the HTTPs service.

 Create an account on [Okteto](https://cloud.okteto.com) if you do not have one setup.
 Additionally, [Install the Okteto CLI](https://okteto.com/docs/getting-started#step-2-install-the-okteto-cli) on your machine.